 Jessica O’Neal was named chief executive officer of Medical City Las Colinas in November 2021.
 She had previously served as CEO of Medical City Children’s Hospital and Medical City Women’s Hospital Dallas in 2018.
 From 2016-2018, O’Neal served as chief operating officer of the 515-bed West Florida Hospital in Pensacola, Fla.
 Under O’Neal’s leadership, pediatric specialty care network services and providers were integrated into the hospital’s delivery system and she launched a wide spectrum of pediatric services.
 She previously served as VP of operations and chief operating officer of Methodist Dallas Medical Center.
 O’Neal holds a Master of Science in Health Care Administration from Trinity University and a Bachelor of Science in Nutrition/Dietetics from Texas Christian University.
 She was also honored with the DFW Hospital Council’s Young Healthcare Executive of the Year Award in 2013.

-Past Chair – Blake Kretz
+Past Chair – Becky Tucker

 Trustee – Natalie Wilkins